l7mp/l7mp-media-plane-controller/controller/apis/README.md

 ### Statuses class

-Handle a list of `Status` object and modify them as needed.
+Handle a list of `Status` objects and modify them as needed.

 ## status_wrapper.py

-Create a global object which ensure the we only have one object which contains the configs and pod's information.
+Create a global object which ensures we only have one object which contains the configs and pod's information.